sagemath/trac_to_gh/Issue 5262.md

 # Issue 5262: L-series attached to modular forms has a major bug in how it computes the sign of the functional equation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5262

 Original creator: was